shaded-enmity/r2-ropstats/README.md

 [radare2](https://github.com/radare/radare2) + [python bindings](https://github.com/radare/radare2-bindings)

+## Patching

+Before you build `radare2` make sure to apply the patch `cmd_print.patch`.
+It contains workaround for a bug in the function analysis code that marks the memory region as a function (thus having basic blocks), but if the analysis fails (one example being 'function too big error') then the information is not provided and the memory region is in a bogus state (see (source code here)[https://github.com/shaded-enmity/r2-ropstats/blob/master/gadget-stats#L80] for more information).

 ## Overview

 `gadget-stats [--gadget-file file] file` - Analyzes the provided binary and searches its executable sections for ROP gadgets, then computes statistics about the gadgets and the ratio of implicit/explicit ones.
 If the optional argument `--gadget-file` is supplied then that file is used as source of gadgets, the expected format is that of `ROPgadget`'s output.